Payouts concept

 `absorbPayoutFee = false` and `absorbNetworkFee = true`

-The payout fee is deducted from the payout amount, reducing the payout amount.
+The payout fee is deducted from the recipient's amount.
 The merchant absorbs the network fee.

 Formula: